yoelplutchok/nyc-asthma-failure-map/docs/FINDINGS.md

 ## Limitations of These Findings

-1. **Association, not causation**: We cannot prove that low specialist access *causes* high ER visits—other factors (poverty, housing quality, air pollution) likely play major roles
+1. **Association, not causation**: We cannot prove that low specialist access *causes* high ER visits; other factors (poverty, housing quality, air pollution) likely play significant roles

 2. **Provider location ≠ true access**: A specialist in a neighborhood may not accept Medicaid, be taking new patients, or have short wait times

-3. **Cross-neighborhood care**: Many patients travel to Manhattan for specialty care—neighborhood counts don't capture this
+3. **Cross-neighborhood care**: Many patients travel to Manhattan for specialty care; neighborhood counts don't capture this

-4. **No direct ER-to-Provider correlation**: At the neighborhood level, we found no significant correlation (r = -0.035, p = 0.83) between provider rates and ER rates—suggesting other factors dominate
+4. **No direct ER-to-Provider correlation**: At the neighborhood level, I found no significant correlation (r = -0.035, p = 0.83) between provider rates and ER rates, suggesting other factors dominate

 ---